Next Blog Post

-“Very soon I think this is going to be automated,” Pavel told Mark, “like what we’re with Outreach Kaia, trying to capture, automatically, more and more action items and notes.”
+“Very soon I think this is going to be automated,” Pavel told Mark, “like what we’re with Kaia, trying to capture, automatically, more and more action items and notes.”

 Getting all of your data in one place is challenging.
 It’s distributed across various systems and stores, and in different formats.
 Then, you have to narrow it down to what might serve you best.

 “There’s a bit of an art in data science to defining good success metrics,” Pavel said.
 The general approach he likes to implement is one of “decomposition.”